TL;DR

 Format: 1 sentence rating + 2 sentences evidence + 1 sentence forward-looking.
 No filler.

-A useful gap paragraph: “Sarah owns the customer-facing launch comms well — and the natural next layer is internal stakeholder alignment.
-In Q3 the security review pushed back on her launch because she had not pre-briefed them; the fix is mechanical (a 1:1 with security two weeks pre-launch) and not a question of capability.
+A gap paragraph that does the work: “Sarah owns the customer-facing launch comms well, and the natural next layer is internal stakeholder alignment.
+In Q3 the security review pushed back on her launch because she had not pre-briefed them; the fix is mechanical — a 1:1 with security two weeks pre-launch — not a question of capability.
 She has already adopted this pattern for Q4 launches.”

-A useful headline rating: “Solid Meets Expectations with one clear stretch behavior — Sarah is operating one level above her current scope on launch execution, and is one stakeholder-mgmt cycle away from the case being unambiguous at the next promo committee.”
+A headline rating that survives calibration: “Solid Meets Expectations with one clear stretch behavior.
+Sarah is operating one level above her current scope on launch execution, and is one stakeholder-management cycle away from the case being unambiguous at the next promo committee.”

 How to refine